This story started here.

 Kelly stepped into the office and came back with a green company jacket.

-Stephanie looked up from the tickets and regarded the jacket dubiously.
+Stephanie looked up from the ticket stubs and regarded the jacket dubiously.
 "Are you offering me a job?"

 Kelly laughed.
 "No, I'm offering you a jacket.
-You're soaked to the skin."
+You're soaked."

 Stephanie smiled and pulled off her sweatshirt.
 "Thanks," she said, putting on the jacket, which was large on her.
 "I--"